-this is a line-by-line walkthrough of the data structures, algorithms, and memory layouts that make ember work. it assumes you've read the architectural overview and want the raw details.
+this is a line-by-line walkthrough of the data structures, algorithms, and memory layouts that make ember work. it assumes you've read the portal page and want the raw details.

 CpuTensor is the only data structure every other component touches. three fields: